meronym/erc20-scanner/README.md

 - This lets us export event each time a balance key is touched, on the form `BalanceChange(holder_address, old_value, new_value)`

 ### Analysis
 Both the time and memory complexity are linear in the number of values that get pushed in the VM stack when the tx gets executed, which in turn has an upper bound on the block gas limit.
-So the main computational overhead is linked to retrieving the traces from Parity.
-Other than that, there’s a relatively small (<1000) number of sha3 computations for each tx.
+This makes retrieving the traces from Parity the main computational overhead.
+Other than that, the number of `sha3` computations is relatively small (<1000) for analyzing a transaction.

 ### Example
 ```shell=